Transporting Experimental Results with Entropy Balancing: Transporting Results of ACCORD-BP study to the US Population

-To address this question, \cite{berkowitz_generalizing_2018} used inverse odds of sampling weights (IOSW) to transport the ACCORD-BP trial to a sample of US diabetes patients drawn from the US National Health and Nutrition Examination Survey (NHANES).
-They found that weighting the ACCORD-BP sample to reflect the diabetes patient sample in NHANES yielded intervention effects more similar to those observed in the SPRINT trial of non-diabetes patients than in the unweighted ACCORD-BP trial.
-We use this previously demonstrated application of transportability methods to ACCORD-BP as a real-world application of the entropy balancing (EB) methods described here.
-In our applied example, we transport four-year post randomization risk difference estimates of total mortality observed in the ACCORD-BP trial \citep{the_accord_study_group_effects_2010} to a sample of US diabetes patients drawn from the same NHANES cohort studied by \cite{berkowitz_generalizing_2018}.
-We use two methods for transporting the results of ACCORD-BP to NHANES - IOSW and EB.
+To address this question, Berkowitz \textit{et al}. used inverse odds of sampling weights (IOSW) to transport the ACCORD-BP trial to a sample of US diabetes patients drawn from the US National Health and Nutrition Examination Survey (NHANES).\cite{berkowitz_generalizing_2018} They found that weighting the ACCORD-BP sample to reflect the diabetes patient sample in NHANES yielded intervention effects more similar to those observed in the SPRINT trial of non-diabetes patients than in the unweighted ACCORD-BP trial.
+We use this previously demonstrated application of transportability methods to ACCORD-BP as a real-world application of the entropy balancing (CAL) methods described here.
+In our applied example, we transport four-year post randomization risk difference estimates of total mortality observed in the ACCORD-BP trial\cite{the_accord_study_group_effects_2010} to a sample of US diabetes patients drawn from the NHANES cohort.\cite{berkowitz_generalizing_2018} We use two methods for transporting the results of ACCORD-BP to NHANES - IOSW and entropy balancing (CAL).
 Furthermore, using entropy balancing we provide confidence intervals about the target sample average treatment effect and the target population average treatment effect.
 Recall that the former estimand does not require any individual-level data from the NHANES sample.